RepubblicaTech/rtos/README.md

 - [Some useful make args](#some-useful-make-args)
 - [Other useful stuff](#other-useful-stuff)

-### REMINDER: Building of this project has been only tested on Linux, but if you can report anything about other platforms (Windows, MacOS, Ubuntu, ...) feel free to open an issue/PR!
+### REMINDER: Building of this project has been only properly tested on Linux, but if you can report anything about other platforms (Windows, MacOS, Ubuntu, ...) feel free to open an issue/PR!
 Here is a list of currently tested (and supported) platorms:

 - Fedora Workstation 41 (Main machine, at least one build/week)
+- OS X Mavericks (don't ask why, last tested on January 2024)

+   ***NOTE***: if you installed the cross compiler from HomeBrew/MacPorts you should compile the project with `make KCC=x86_64-elf-gcc KLD=x86_64-elf-ld`
+- Arch Linux (last tested on December 2024)
 - Debian 12 on WSL2 (Windows 10 21H2 build 19044, last tested on September 2024)
-- Arch Linux (last tested on December 2024)

 ### Prequisites
-There are some packages that are needed for building and running the OS, make sure to check your distro's repos for how to install them:
+There are some packages that are needed for building and running the OS, make sure to check your distro's package manager for how to install them:

 `nasm` - for compiling assembly files